 One of the alternatives, which is most appropriate to the majority of SMEs is asset-based finance.
 Asset-based finance enables SMEs to release working capital on rapid and flexible terms.
-Forms of asset-based finance include: – asset-based lending, invoice discounting/factoring, purchase order finance and leasing.
+Forms of asset-based finance include: – asset-based lending, invoice discounting/factoring, purchase order finance, trade finance/supply chain finance and leasing.
 Finance is raised against the value of the specific assets including accounts receivable, inventory, machinery, equipment and real estate and less on the SME’s own credit standing or balance sheet position.

 Other sources of finance include alternative debt (e.g. corporate bonds), hybrid instruments (e.g. mezzanine finance) and equity finance (e.g. private equity, venture capital and business angel investing).

 Access to instruments in the capital markets, such as corporate bonds is restricted to a small section of large SMEs.
 Corporate bonds require certain size, scale and an established credit history.
 As most SMEs do not meet these criteria, in the market they would attract a low rating and a very high coupon.